Subrogation is an equitable remedy to reverse or prevent unjust enrichment1. The remedy is available if:

 (1) the defendant has been enriched at the claimant's expense2;

 (3) there are no policy reasons for denying a remedy4; and

 (4) there are no defences5.

 A lender who advances money which is used to discharge a security will therefore normally be subrogated to the rights under that security6 against a borrower and subsequent incumbrancers7 even though there has been no actual transfer of the security.
-Frequently in such cases it is intended that the lender will be given
+Frequently in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.